Business Relief

 Business Relief as an estate planning solution

-BR qualifying companies you could hold shares in
+BR qualifying companies you can invest in

 You can be a minority owner shareholder in a business and benefit from Business Relief